 Soma

 Soma Clothing Recycling will make helping women in need much easier and more convenient.
-Donate your unused and unwanted essential items like bras for women who are impoverished, homeless, or distressed.
-Customers can receive Love Soma Rewards points which they can use for future purchases.
+Donate your unused and unwanted essential items, like bras, to women who are impoverished, homeless, or distressed.
+Customers can receive Love Soma Rewards points, which they can use for future purchases.

 Zara